aws-samples/amazon-managed-service-for-apache-flink-examples/java/Windowing/README.md

 #### Pre-requisite
 1. Source and sink stream.
 2. Create subnets and security groups for the Flink application.
 If you are using private subnets , ensure that VPC endpoint for Kinesis is created.
+4. The steps below create stack with [CloudFormation Template](./cloudformation/msf-kinesis-stream-windowing.yaml).
+4. The script `deploy.sh` creates the stack using AWS CLI.
+Ensure that AWS CLI is configured and your user has permissions to create CloudFormation stack.
+5. Alternatively you can deploy using  [CloudFormation Template](./cloudformation/msf-kinesis-stream-windowing.yaml) from Console and pass required parameters.

 #### Build and deployment
 1. Edit `deploy-kinesis-sample.sh` to modify  "Region and Network configuration" .
 Modify following configurations -